 Introduction 1

 Qualifications to stand for a casual vacancy 1

 Do public servants or public office holders have to resign before contesting a casual vacancy?
 2

 When can a candidate apply to contest a casual vacancy?
 2

 How to apply to contest a casual vacancy 3

 Can an application be rejected?
 3

 Can an application be withdrawn?
 3

 What happens if more than one candidate applies to contest a vacancy?
 3

 What happens if only one candidate applies to contest a vacancy?
 3

 What happens if no candidate applies to contest a vacancy?
 3

 How does the casual vacancy count process work?
 4

 Scrutineers 5

+Role of scrutineers 5

+Appointment of scrutineers 5

+Limitations on numbers of scrutineers appointed 5

+Scrutineers Information Handbook 6

-Recounts 5
+Recounts 6

 Court of Disputed Elections 6

-More information 6
+More information 7